john-cd/rust_howto/bk/src/categories/asynchronous/futures.md

 The [`futures`][c-futures]{{hi:futures}}⮳ crate provides a number of core abstractions for writing asynchronous code{{hi:Asynchronous}}.

-In most cases, you will use this crate directly only when writing async code{{hi:async}} intended to work for multiple runtimes.
+In most cases, you will use this crate directly only when writing [async][p-async] code{{hi:async}} intended to work for multiple runtimes.
 Otherwise, use the utilities provided by the ecosystem of your choice - [Tokio][p-tokio] for example.

 ## Selecting futures {#selecting-futures}